-(The National Architectural Accrediting Board 2004 Conditions and Procedures for Professional Degree Programs in Architecture)
+(The National Architectural Accrediting Board, Inc., 2009 Conditions for Accreditation)

-Master of Architecture (51/2 Year) Professional Degree Track
+Master of Architecture (51⁄2 Year) Professional Degree Track

 The professional degree program consists of a pre-professional Bachelor of Science in Architecture degree and then a Master of Architecture degree.
 When earned sequentially, the degree track results in the accredited professional education.